 Walls aren't straight; use a level to set the design on the wall.
 I used my laser level, which quickly set the horizontal and vertical lines to follow.

-The picture below shows my way of measuring how to end up the design on the lower part of the wall.
-The top or, in this case, the low stencil was positioned atop the main stencil to set it as the design starting point.
+The picture below shows my way of measuring how to end the design on the lower part of the wall.
+The "top stencil" was positioned atop the main stencil as a guide on where to finish/start the design,

 LESS IS MORE!

-Talking about the amount of paint loaded on the roller, yes, less is more.
+Regarding the amount of paint loaded on the roller, less is more.
 You need to load the high-density roller with paint, BUT... you need to get rid of excess paint.

-I first rolled the excess paint on an empty paper plate, then I gave it a few passes on paper towels before bringing it onto the stencil.
+I rolled the excess paint on an empty paper plate, then gave it a few passes on paper towels before bringing it onto the stencil.

 PAINT THE DESIGN